Lobsang Wangyal

-Bio
+Biography

 Lobsang was born in 1970 in Orissa in east India, in a small Tibetan refugee village.
 His father, Tsering Tendhar (late), was from Kham (Tehor), in eastern Tibet and his mother, Tsering Dolkar, from southern Tibet.
 They were in their teens when they escaped the Chinese suppression of an uprising in their country in 1959.

 He was graduated from Central School for Tibetans, Mussoorie, and attended college in Shimla, Himachal Pradesh, for his BA degree, which he obtained in 1995.
 He has been working as a photojournalist since 1994.

-He was a founding member of the Association of Tibetan Journalists in 1997, and was president of the organisation for two terms, from 2004-2009.
+He was a founding member of the Association of Tibetan Journalists in 1997, and was president of the organisation for two terms, from 2004 to 2009.

 He became a producer in 2000 with the Free Spirit Festival, and produced the first Miss Tibet Pageant in 2002.
 He has gone on to produce more events, mostly in McLeod Ganj, and a film festival in Hawaii.
 His productions are mostly funded by himself through his photojournalism.
 He reached a high point in his career as a showman when he produced a show for Prince Charles in October 2003.

 He is in addition a dancer, graphics designer, and website producer.